Três Pontas: Public health

 There are also centers in rural communities and periodic visits.

-The Municipal Pharmacy provides medications to low income families.
+The Municipal Pharmacy provides medications to low-income families.

 The Municipal Health Department also carries out periodic preventive campaigns for public awareness about the prevention of various diseases, especially dengue.

-Três Pontas has a Centre of Ophthalmology and a dental center, both with free care for low income families.
+Três Pontas has a Centre of Ophthalmology and a dental center, both with free care to low-income families.

 There are also several private clinics in several areas of health.

-According to the 2010 Census, there are 51 health facilities public and private in Three Points.
+According to the 2010 Census, there are 51 health facilities public and private in the city.

 Education

-About 45% are on elementary school, 41% on kindergarten and 14% on high school.

-- Elementary and high school
+Elementary and high school

-Most schools are under the responsibility of Municipal Secretary of Education.
-The city has 14 municipal schools on urban area (being 11 day care centers and kindergarten school, 1 of 1st to 3rd grade, 1 of 1st to 5th grade and 1 of 1st to 9th grade) and 8 on rural zone (being 6 from 1st to 5th grade and 1 kindergarten).
+Most schools are under the responsibility of the Municipal Secretary of Education.
+The city has 14 municipal schools in the urban area (11 being day care centers and kindergarten schools, one from 1st to 3rd grade, one from 1st to 5th grade and one from 1st to 9th grade) and 7 in the rural zone (being 6 from 1st to 5th grade and 1 kindergarten).

-The city has four state schools (that have students from 6th to 9th grade and high school) and four private school (that have students from kindergarten to high school).
+The city has four state schools (that have students from 6th to 9th grade and high school) and four private schools (that have students from kindergarten to high school).